 - With a Linux laptop, you can quite accurately measure the systems current overall power consumption while on battery.
 This allows to compare if the new version of your software uses more power than the old one.

-- On all recent Intel systems, power consumption of cpu’s can be measured with RAPL.
-Does not provide overall system consumption, but good enough for comparison of cpu workloads.
+- On Intel/AMD systems, power consumption of cpu’s can be measured with RAPL - good enough to compare cpu workloads.

-- You can read these metrics directly from sysfs and doing some simple computations, or ask me/wait for my code for pmda-denki to get into upstream. pmda’s are agents, enabling the Performance Co-Pilot software to archive the metrics for historical reference, and more.
+- You can read these metrics directly from sysfs and do some simple computations, or use the PCP/pmda-denki tool. pmda’s are agents, enabling the Performance Co-Pilot (PCP) software to archive the metrics for historical reference, and more.

 - From what I have seen, it pays off to choose the software you use wisely: for example, the the applications playing h264 consume different amounts of energy.
 When you run on battery in a train, that can make a difference.